ddimaria/music-tracks/README.md

 ## Thoughts on Improvements
 Because time was limited, there were many improvements I didn't implement.
 These include:
 * As the project grows, segment files into folders (e.g. routes, config, db, models, controllers ...etc).
-* Implement knex + sequelize, create migrations for the tables and add some seed data.
+* Implement knex or sequelize.
 * Swaggerize the docblocks for the routes.
-* Implement a .env file.
+* Implement a .env file with `dotenv`.